CHEMeDATA/CHEMeDATA.github.io/projects/schema.md

 ## CHEMeDATA-Schema

-**WARNING :** This document is under preparation...
-Come back in a couple of days to find a cleaned-up version!

-The goal is to produce general chemistry schema-based data description of chemistry data files.
+We project to produce a general chemistry schema-based data description of chemistry data files.
 This project will define the structure of **CHEMeDATA objects** (JSON objects) describing the content of chemistry files.
+Aggregated, these **CHEMeDATA objects** objects will serve a manifest files that will exposed thus facilitate indexation.

 The CHEMeDATA-Schema formalism has three layers detailed below.